RxLaboratory/Duik/src-docs/docs/getting-started/be-annoying.md

 ![](../img/contribute.png)

----

-!!! todo
-    Transparent background on the last image (contribute.png)

 [^1]: Rent, pay, give away all one's personal data, be overwhelmed by ads...; when we don't have the choice, we're accepting all of this without protesting.

 [^2]: Visit [membership.rxlab.info](http://membership.rxlab.info) for more details about RxLab. membership.